chenhuaizhe/privacy-policy/PushUps_Terms_and_Conditions.md

 You agree not to disclose your password to any third party.
 You must notify us immediately upon becoming aware of any breach of security or unauthorized use of your account.
 ### Intellectual Property

 The Service and its original content, features and functionality are and will remain the exclusive property of Pushups - Squat and its licensors.
-The Service is protected by copyright, trademark, and other laws of both the Germany and foreign countries.
+The Service is protected by copyright, trademark, and other laws of both the China and foreign countries.
 Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Pushups - Squat.
 Links To Other Web Sites Our Service may contain links to third-party web sites or services that are not owned or controlled by Pushups - Squat.
 Pushups - Squat has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
 You further acknowledge and agree that Pushups - Squat shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.
 We strongly advise you to read the terms and conditions and privacy policies of any third-party web sites or services that you visit.